Pumpkinhead (film series): Pumpkinhead: Blood Feud (2007)

 A TV film produced back-to-back with the third film was released on February 10, 2007.
 The film stars Bob Gunter, Amy Manson, and Lance Henriksen.

 Two motorcycle riders are fleeing Pumpkinhead, coming to a log cabin and finding the summoner of Pumpkinhead.
 After the summoner is killed and Pumpkinhead vanishes, Ed Harley appears, warning of Pumpkinseed's curse.
 Following the real-life events of the Hatfield-McCoy feud, star-crossed lovers Judy Hatfield and Ricky McCoy are caught in the midst of their family's feud.
 After the death of Sarah McCoy, Ricky and the summoner Haggis resurrect Pumpkinhead to take revenge on the Hatfields.

 Reboot

 A reboot of the series is in the works and was to be produced by Saw executive producer Peter Block.
 Nate Atkins was set to write the script as a homage to the original film.
-As of November 2021, the reboot is now made by Paramount Players with a script already written and news of who will direct to be announced "in the coming months".
+As of November 2021, the reboot is now made by Paramount Players with a script already written and news of who would direct to be announced "in the coming months".